If you quickly want to know what my pick is for the best ankle brace for basketball, then I’d recommend the McDavid 195 Ankle Brace as the best one.

 Ankle sprains are the most common injuries that plague basketball players.
 While recovery from an initial sprain typically takes a few days to heal, the risk of recurrence is high.
 Repeated sprains may require reconstructive surgery and a few months of postoperative rehabilitation.
 Can ankle braces help in the prevention of this injury?

-In this article, I’ll review five of the best ankle braces for basketball and explore what basketball players can do to reduce their risk of ankle sprains.
+In this article, I will review five of the best ankle braces for basketball and will explore what basketball players can do to reduce their risk of ankle sprains.

 - McDavid 195 Ankle Brace

 - Zamst A2-DX Ankle Brace

 - Med Spec ASO Ankle Stabilizer